treeverse/lakeFS/docs/branching/new_branching_models.md

  - Under /production, only backward-compatible schema changes are allowed
  - New tables on master must be registered in our metadata repository first, with owner and SLA

-lakeFS will assist in enforcing best practices by giving you a designated branch  to ingest new data (“new-data-1” in drawing). .
+lakeFS will assist in enforcing best practices by giving you a designated branch to ingest new data (“new-data-1” in the drawing). .
 You may run automated tests to validate predefined best practices as pre-merge hooks.
 If the validation passes, the new data will be automatically and atomically merged to the master branch.
 However, if the validation fails, you will be alerted, and the new data will not be exposed to consumers.

 By using this branching model and implementing best practices as pre merge hooks, you ensure the master lake is never compromised.